Skip to content

 Compliance (KYC, sanctions)Both - retain stricter statusRegulatory conservatism

-Phase 2 — Wealth Org Cleanup: Archive 15K orphaned accounts, enrich 22K contacts missing email, reassign 8.5K departed-advisor records, consolidate redundant custom fields, refactor 47 triggers into trigger framework with unit tests.
+Phase 0 / Phase 1 - Wealth Org Cleanup: Archive 15K orphaned accounts, enrich 22K contacts missing email, reassign 8.5K departed-advisor records, consolidate redundant custom fields, refactor 47 triggers into trigger framework with unit tests.
+Migrate any data still on the legacy FSC managed package (FinServ__FinancialAccount__c, FinServ__FinancialAccountRole__c) to the FSC Core standard objects (FinancialAccount, FinancialAccountParty) so the org runs a single data model end-to-end.
+The greenfield posture is FSC Core; the managed-package objects are retired from production metadata once the migration is validated.

 Artifact 7: Governance Framework